henry-luo/mark/docs/mark-model.md

 - `Mark.pragma(value, parent)`: constructs a pragma object with the given `value` string. `parent` is an optional parameter.
 If you want the result data model to be a hierarchical DOM (so that it can be queried with CSS-like selector), then you should supply this `parent` parameter.
 The parent should be a Mark object.

 The constructed pragma is a special JS object.
-It's does not have a constructor. `typeof pragmaObj === 'object'`, however `pragmaObj.constructor` is `undefined`.
+It's does not have a constructor, like other normal JS objects. `typeof pragmaObj === 'object'`, however `pragmaObj.constructor` is `undefined`.
 It has the following API functions:

 - `pragmaObj.pragma(value)`: when parameter `value` is not supplied, it returns the content string stored in the pragma; when the parameter `value` is supplied, it sets the content in the pragma, and returns the pragma itself.
 - `pragmaObj.parent(parent)`:  when parameter `parent` is not supplied, it returns the parent object of the pragma; when the parameter `parent` is supplied, it sets the parent object of the pragma, and returns the pragma itself.